Substance Abuse Awareness Toolbox Talk

 Construction is one of the most physically demanding industries, and the long hours, high injury rates, and job-related stress contribute to a serious but often overlooked issue—substance abuse.

-Studies show that nearly 15% of construction workers struggle with substance use, making it one of the hardest-hit industries in the U.S. The National Safety Council also reports that construction workers are twice as likely to misuse opioids compared to other industries, largely due to work-related injuries and chronic pain.
+Studies show that nearly 15% of construction workers struggle with substance use, making it one of the hardest-hit industries in the U.S. According to research from the Centers for Disease Control and Prevention, construction workers have significantly higher rates of opioid-related overdose deaths than workers in other industries, largely due to work-related injuries and chronic pain.
+The National Safety Council identifies construction as one of the industries hardest hit by overdose fatalities.

 How Substance Abuse Affects Construction Sites

 The dangers of substance abuse extend beyond the individual worker.
-Over 25% of workplace injuries in construction are linked to drug or alcohol use, according to the Occupational Safety and Health Administration.
+The Occupational Safety and Health Administration recognizes that impairment from drug or alcohol use creates avoidable workplace hazards and strongly supports drug-free workplace programs.
 Impaired judgment, slowed reaction times, and poor coordination significantly increase the risk of accidents, especially in a high-risk environment where heavy equipment and hazardous tasks are involved.

 Some of the biggest risks include: